Docs

 Clerk.isReady() removed

-We have removed the Clerk.isReady() function - instead, please use the Clerk.loaded property to check whether Clerk has completed loading.
+We have removed the Clerk.isReady() function - instead, use the Clerk.loaded property to check whether Clerk has completed loading.

 Replace signOutCallback prop on SignOutButton with redirectUrl